leptos-rs/book/src/server/25_server_functions.md

 ## An Important Note on Number Sizes

-When using Server functions, one should not use pointer-sized integer types such as `isize` and `usize` as the pointer-size of the server will probably be 64 bit, while the pointer-size in Wasm is 32 bit.
+When using Server functions, one should not use pointer-sized integer types such as `isize` and `usize` as the pointer-size of the server will probably be 64 bits, while the pointer-size in Wasm is 32 bits.
 This will lead to a deserialization error when the server sends a number which does not fit in 32 bits.
 Use fixed size types such as `i32` or `i64` to mitigate this problem.

 ## Integrating Server Functions with Leptos